meyskens/fetch-comments/README.md

 ## How to use
 To use bblfsh you will need a server set up using Docker.
 `docker run -d --name bblfshd --privileged -p 9432:9432 -v /var/lib/bblfshd:/var/lib/bblfshd bblfsh/bblfshd`
 You will also need to have drivers for the languages you need to use.
-Since we want diverse data I suggest just installin all using:
+Since we want diverse data I suggest just installing all using:
 `docker exec -it bblfshd bblfshctl driver install --all`

 Now that bblfshd is running you can start running this repo.